xbz0n/gophish-deploy/README.md

 ## Troubleshooting

-If the script encounters errors:
+If you encounter issues:
-- Ensure you are running it with root privileges.
+- Ensure you are running the script with root privileges
-- Verify your domain is correctly pointing to the server.
+- Verify your domain is correctly pointing to the server
+- Check that port 80 and 443 are available for Certbot and GoPhish
-- Check the log files for detailed error information.
+- Examine the GoPhish logs for specific error messages

 ## Contributing

-Feel free to open issues or submit pull requests for improvements or bug fixes.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Author

+- **Ivan Spiridonov (xbz0n)** - [Blog](https://xbz0n.sh) | [GitHub](https://github.com/xbz0n)

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- The [GoPhish](https://github.com/gophish/gophish) project for their excellent phishing framework
+- The security testing community for inspiration